 We believe that we are building one of the most caring, vibrant, challenging, inspiring and exciting post 16 environments in the country.
-We are dedicated to giving students the best academic support and most diverse range of opportunities possible, to ensure that they will look back on two years that rank as some of the best of their life.
-Our commitment as a Sixth Form Team is to give all we can for students during their time with us in order for them to have the foundations they need for a successful future.
+We are dedicated to giving students the best academic support and most diverse range of opportunities possible to ensure that they will look back on two years that rank as some of the best of their life.
+Our commitment as a Sixth Form Team is to give all we can to students during their time with us in order for them to have the foundations they need for a successful future.

 Our primary aim is to ensure that every student here achieves the best possible results in order to access the future of their choice.
-Our students have gained great results in recent years, with 39% of all grades at A\-A. Many have headed off to begin courses at the country's most prestigious universities.
-34% of our students went to Russell Group Universities, more than double the national average and 95% went to their first choice university or into apprenticeships/training with the company of their choice.
+Our students have gained great results in recent years, with students of all abilities making great progress.
+Many have headed off to begin courses at the country's most prestigious universities.
+31% of our students went to Russell Group Universities, more than double the national average, and 91% went to their first choice university or into apprenticeships/training with the company of their choice.

-Darren Andrews Head of Sixth Form
+Darren Andrews - Head of Sixth Form